philipbrown/worldpay/README.md

 WorldPay will include your callback password in the body of the response so that you can authenticate that the request is actually from WorldPay.

-To create a new response, instantiate a new instance of `Response` and pass it an instance of `Password` and the body of the `POST` request:
+To create a new response, instantiate a new instance of `Response`, pass it an instance of `Password` and the body of the `POST` request:
 ```php
 use PhilipBrown\WorldPay\Response;
 use PhilipBrown\WorldPay\Password;